Yankees overcome Ohtani's 2 HRs, slug past Angels 11-5 - WTMJ

 The Yankees sent nine to the plate during a five-run fourth inning that included Miguel Andújar’s homer, RBI doubles from Sánchez and Luke Voit, and a two-run single for Gleyber Torres.

+“We’ve got some mentally strong, mentally tough guys in this room,” Judge said.
+“And that’s what it’s going to take for us to rebound and be where we want to be.”

 Torres’ RBI was his first since June 6.
 The two-time All-Star was 9 for 66 (.136) with one extra-base hit since that previous RBI.
-He also singled, stole a base and scored on Andújar’s double in the sixth.
+He also singled, stole a base and scored on Andújar’s double in the sixth, a payoff after extensive work with New York’s hitting coaches to get the promising 24-year-old right.

+“I think it’s big,” Boone said.
+“I think they’ve identified some things and are working behind the scenes to unlock him.”

 Andújar had three hits and drove in two, his first RBIs since June 15.